Some updates on my Microsoft Band 2 smart band.

 It’s about 6 weeks since I got my Microsoft Band 2, so I thought it was time for some more comments.
 Two things first; I am not a fitness person so its main use for general long term background measurements; and I also no longer have it!

 As mentioned in an earlier posting, perhaps the best thing of owning something like this was the inherent ‘motivation factor’ that came with it.
-Realising you were being constantly monitored did provided me with sufficient encouragement to use the stairs.
-Or if walking to work why not make the effort to speed-walk rather than my usual gentle wander.
+Realising that you were being constantly monitored provided me with sufficient encouragement to take the stairs rather than think how the lift would be much easier (I can always do the stairs next time).
+Or if walking to work why not make the effort to speed-walk rather than my usual wander in of a morning.
 Do not underestimate the psychology behind these devices!

-The web based health app is informative and reasonably well organised.
-It does though it does tale a little bit of time to work your way around where everything is.
+The web based health app is informative and reasonably well organised, though it does tale a little bit of tome to work your way around where everything is.
 I still find myself a bit underwhelmed by the iPhone app.

 On the negative side I’m still unimpressed with the sleep tracking .
 It totally misses times when in the middle of the night I’ll not just be awake but have got up and walked around and perhaps gone to use the bathroom.

-I’ve also walked ‘vigorously’ up 6 or 7 flights of stairs taking the stairs two at a time.
-At the top then told the Band 2 to check my pulse (while measuring it myself).
+I’ve also walked ‘vigorously’ up 6 or 7 flights of stairs taking the stairs two at a time and then told the Band 2 to check my pulse while measuring it myself.
 Often find the Band is under-reading by say 30bpm.
 (It seems competent at giving a reasonable long term average but poor on responding to changes – even when you ask it to do readings.)